 In the past, the Antelopes have struggled when it came to the linemen, but this year they have a great group to get them over the hump led by Patrick Gannon, Josh Elm, Ryan Felter, Steven Ezar and Ryan Paszkiewicz.

-However, the Lopes lost their first WPIAL game against Freedom on November 2nd, their last game of the season.
+The Lopes did lose their first WPIAL game against Freedom on November 2nd, which would be the last game of the season, but altogether, they had a great season.
+Go Lopes!

 Reporting by: Ella Galbraith, Anna Libbon, Caroline Sanfilippo